supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/18-Ingest-stream-synapse.md

 6. On the **Manage** page, pause the **sql*xxxxxxx*** dedicated SQL pool (to prevent unnecessary Azure charges).
 7. Return to the browser tab containing the Azure Portal and minimize the cloud shell pane.
 Then use the **&#128454; Stop** button to stop the Stream Analytics job and wait for the notification that the Stream Analytics job has stopped successfully.

-## Summarize streaming data in a data lake
+## Task 3: Summarize streaming data in a data lake

 So far, you've seen how to use a Stream Analytics job to ingest messages from a streaming source into a SQL table.
 Now let's explore how to use Azure Stream Analytics to aggregate data over temporal windows - in this case, to calculate the total quantity of each product sold every 5 seconds.
 We'll also explore how to use a different kind of output for the job by writing the results in CSV format in a data lake blob store.

-### Create an Azure Stream Analytics job to aggregate order data
+### Task 3.1: Create an Azure Stream Analytics job to aggregate order data

 1. In the Azure portal, on the **Home** page select **+ Create a resource** and search for `Stream Analytics job`.
 Then create a **Stream Analytics job** with the following properties:
     - **Basics**: